Sodz99/Remaining-Useful-Life-Estimation-of-Turbofan-Engines-with-Domain-Adaptive-Deep-Learning/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![PyTorch](https://img.shields.io/badge/PyTorch-1.9+-red.svg)](https://pytorch.org/)

-A reimplementation of "[Remaining Useful Lifetime Prediction via Deep Domain Adaptation](https://arxiv.org/abs/1907.07480)" for predicting when aircraft turbofan engines will fail.
+A reimplementation of [Remaining Useful Lifetime Prediction via Deep Domain Adaptation(Costa et al. (2019))](https://arxiv.org/abs/1907.07480) for predicting when aircraft turbofan engines will fail.
 This project was developed as a final project for the Advanced Machine Learning course at BTH, implementing Domain-Adversarial Neural Networks (DANN) and achieving about 30% better RMSE compared to regular LSTM models.

 ## What This Project Does